 Shakers are designed to test products for shock and vibration and are sized based on the minimum expected level of moving mass.
 This is especially true for large force shakers.
 If we are testing a low mass product on a large force shaker and calculate the maximum acceleration level, the result is high maximum acceleration values.

 With a small product mass of 1lb (field 7), the total moving mass is 46lbs (field 8).
 Using a 30,000 force-lb shaker (field 9) the maximum calculated acceleration for sine testing is just over 650G.
 This is an incredibly high number for testing.
 The calculation is correct, but the shaker has limits on what acceleration levels it can perform at without damage.
 This is typically dependent on the physical characteristics of the shaker/armature and the voltage/current capabilities of the amplifier.

 In this example, the “real” maximum acceleration level of the shaker (designated by the shaker manufacturer) should not exceed 125G.
 VibrationVIEW includes a field that allows the user to enter the maximum peak acceleration value, a sort of “never to exceed” value (fields 11 & 12).

 Although the focus here has been on calculating force, mass, and acceleration, shakers also have other limits for velocity, displacement (aka “stroke”), and drive voltage.
 VibrationVIEW includes limit fields for these parameters as well.
 Always double-check your shaker manual for the correct ratings.
 When in doubt, contact the shaker manufacturer for final clarification.
 After you have all of the correct ratings set up in VibrationVIEW, the software will display a warning message if you set up a test profile that is beyond your shaker’s capabilities.

-If you’d like to perform a quick F=MA calculation, visit our Calculations page.
+To perform a quick F=MA calculation, visit our calculation page.